 - The Lady Blunt (Antonio Stradivari – 1721) $15.900.000

 The Lady Blunt violin received its name because of the first known owner (Lady Anne Blunt), Lord Byron’s granddaughter.
-This violin is actually one of the best preserved violins crafted by Stradivarius.
+This violin is actually one of the best-preserved violins crafted by Stradivarius.
 The world-famous violin is in pristine and near-original condition (just like the 1716 Messiah Stradivarius) because it was played very little and owned by collectors most of the time.

 - The Vieuxtemps Guarneri (Guarneri Del Gesu – 1741) $16.000.000

 Henri Vieuxtemps, a 19th-century violinist from Belgium, owned the violin that was given his name.
 The Vieuxtemps Guarneri violin was later played by Pinchas Zukerman, Itzhak Perlman, and Yehudi Menuhin.
-The instrument was recently acquired by an anonymous buyer for a record-braking $16 million.
+The instrument was recently acquired by an anonymous buyer for a record-breaking $16 million.
 The violin is loaned for her lifetime to famous violinist Anne Akiko Meyers.

 - The Messiah Stradivarius (Antonio Stradivari – 1716) $20.000.000

-This unique instrument is the only Stradivarius violin in absolutely new state.
-It is owned by an English museum in Oxford, the Ashmolean Museum, and some of the reasons the instrument is so prestigious and highly valued lies in the fact that it was crafted in the ‘golden period’ of Stradivari and that was never played in the 300 years it’s been around.
+This unique instrument is the only Stradivarius violin in the absolutely new state.
+It is owned by an English museum in Oxford, the Ashmolean Museum, and some of the reasons the instrument is so prestigious and highly valued lie in the fact that it was crafted in the ‘golden period’ of Stradivari and that was never played in the 300 years it’s been around.